ljcolling/ljcolling/README.md

 ## My blog

-I've also have a blog about programming, statistics, and cogntive science.
+I also have a blog about programming, statistics, and cognitive science.
 You can read it at [blog.colling.net.nz](https://blog.colling.net.nz)